Grease (1978 soundtrack): Background

 The most successful songs from the soundtrack were written specifically for the film.
 They included the Billboard number-one hits "Grease", "You're the One That I Want" and the Academy Award-nominated "Hopelessly Devoted to You".
 In the UK, the album proved even more successful where "You're the One That I Want" and "Summer Nights" (a song carried over from the original musical) reached No.1 for nine and seven weeks respectively, while "Grease", "Hopelessly Devoted to You" and "Sandy" all became top three hits.
 The soundtrack album hit the top of the charts in the US during the summer of 1978, replacing The Rolling Stones' Some Girls.
 In the UK, it remained at the top of the charts for 13 consecutive weeks.
-As of 2011, "You're the One That I Want" and "Summer Nights" are still among the 20 best-selling singles of all time in the UK (at Nos.6 and 19 respectively).
-"Greased Lightnin'," another carryover from the stage version, was also released as a single, reaching the top 20 in the UK but narrowly missing the top 40 in the US in part because of the lyrical content not being permitted on US radio.
+As of 2011, "You're the One That I Want" and "Summer Nights" are still among the 20 best-selling singles of all time in the UK (at Nos.
+6 and 19 respectively).
+"Greased Lightnin'," another carryover from the stage version, was also released as a single, reaching the top 20 in the UK but narrowly missing the top 40 in the U.S. in part because of the lyrical content not being permitted on U.S. radio.

-Two of the bass players who recorded on the Grease soundtrack were (at different times) members of Toto.
-One of these, David Hungate, also performed on Olivia Newton-John's album Totally Hot with Toto guitarist Steve Lukather.
+Two of the bass players who recorded on the Grease soundtrack were members of Toto.
+One of these, David Hungate, also performed on Newton-John's album Totally Hot with Toto guitarist Steve Lukather.
 Other musicians on the soundtrack had previously worked with Elton John, Steely Dan, Bee Gees and others.
 The Grease album, as well as the soundtrack for the film, were recorded and mixed by David J. Holman.

-The album has sold over 6 million copies in the US in the SoundScan era (beginning 1991) in addition to the 8 million shipped in the years 1978–1984.
+The album has sold over 6.1 million copies in the U.S. in the SoundScan era (beginning 1991) in addition to the 8 million shipped in the years 1978–1984.